TweetingCynical/pokemon-top-trumps/README.md

 }
 ```

-- Use of a resubale random number function for getting an array of z random numbers, between x and y:
+- Use of a reusable random number function for getting an array of z random numbers, between x and y:

 ```javascript
 // Get a random number for referencing a character and for choosing a random giphy